Web3-Pi/web3-reverse-proxy/README.md

 Any client can connet RPC Reverse Proxy.
 A web client, scripting tools, backend servers etc.
 It is the same as with other Ethereum RPC providers: you need to use a user's access URL containing API key.
-The proxy support CORS what enables usage within web browsers.
+The proxy supports CORS, which enables usage within web browsers.

 Users may wish to integrate with wallets, e.g. Metamask.
 Below is the example of proper configuration.